projectcalico/calico/getting-started/windows-calico/kubernetes/standard.md

 **If using {{site.prodname}} BGP**

-Install the RemoteAccess service using the following Powershell commands:
+Install the RemoteAccess service using the following PowerShell commands:

 ```powershell
 Install-WindowsFeature RemoteAccess